-I strongly urge you to carefully read Florida Statutes section 44.406: Confidentiality; civil remedies.
-It reads in part:
+I strongly urge you to carefully read Florida Statute 44.406.
+In part it reads,

-(1) Any mediation participant who knowingly and willfully discloses a mediation communication in violation of s.44.405 shall, upon application by any party to a court of competent jurisdiction, be subject to remedies, including:
+(1) Any mediation participant who knowingly and willfully discloses a mediation communication in violation of the above Florida Statute is subject to the following:

 (a) Equitable relief.